kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

     [toor] Root password
 ```

-You can skip this step, however, in oreder to uploade the image on github we need to lower the fs root size:
+You can skip this step, however, in order to upload the image on github we need to lower the fs root size:

 ```
 Filesystem images  --->